Personal and Professional Background

 My professional background is a mixture of ministry in the church and academic work in psychology and education.
 I am a retired minister in the Uniting Church in Australia, and Professor Emeritus at the University of Melbourne where I have an honorary appointment as Principal Fellow in the Melbourne Graduate School of Education, and as a Fellow of St. Hilda's College.
 I have continued some part time ministry in the Church, assisting or giving interim ministries in some local churches and formerly in ministerial education.
 I have served for limited periods in retirement as interim presbytery minister of the Western Port Presbytery (2000) and Maroondah Presbytery (2001) having pastoral care of ministers in the outer eastern and south-eastern suburbs of Melbourne and nearby country districts.
 Developing my web site, particularly in regard to lectionary resource for preachers and workship leaders, and in family history, has been a special interest in retirement.
 Other community interests are represented by my having been a member of the Ethics Committee of the Royal Australasian College of Surgeons for over ten years.
 Since 2001 I have been engaged primarily in research and writing in my original discipline of psychology.

 I retired from active ministry in the Uniting Church on 31 December 1997.
 From November 1994 I had been minister of the Templestowe Parish, Victoria and Tasmania Synod.
 At the end of 1988 I had taken early retirement from my former academic position as Director of the Centre for the Study of Higher Education in the University of Melbourne (1976-88) to return full time to my original vocation as an ordained minister, and served as Presbytery Minister of the Gippsland region of the Uniting Church 1989-94.
 I have been a member of the Council (governing body) of the University (1996-7), and Professor Emeritus since 1989.
 With my late wife, Joan, I moved from the Melbourne suburbs about one hour's drive East to the Upper Yarra Valley to live in retirement in a rural environment at Wesburn, between Yarra Junction and Warburton.
 Sadly Joan died in April 2001.
 (See Joan's memorial service history and tribute.)
 We still had a base in Melbourne where we maintained a range of interests and contact with three of our four adult children and their partners.
 We had to go a little further to visit our daughter, son-in-law and four grandchildren, at Port Fairy, Vic.
-I now have three more grandchildren: two born to Andrew and Paula in 2002 and 2004, and one Robert and Catherine in 2007.
+Three of those young people are now living and attending universities in Melbourne.
+I now have four more grandchildren: two born to Andrew and Paula in 2002 and 2004, and two to Robert and Catherine in 2007 and 2010.
+I have one more grandson living in UK.
 In July 2002 I was married again - to a long term friend from England I met in the US in 1958, Hazel Williams, the widow of a colleague in ministry - see our wedding invitation Celebrate with us! for some some of the background.
-We are now living in Melbourne and have 15 grandchildren between us.
+We are now living in Melbourne and have 17 grandchildren between us.
 See our Christmas greeting for 2007.

 Family origin, youth, education and marriage and children